This post contains affiliate links. If you buy through these links, I may earn a small commission.

 If you’ve never grown herbs indoors, the above are great starters to get you going.
 Just like any other plant, be sure to water them moderately and keep them in the window or area where there is plenty of sun coming through.

-And, trim them!
-Regularly use your herb and spice plants.
+And, trim the foliage!
+Regularly use the leaves of your herb plants.
 If the plant becomes root bound, then transplant the herb into a pot one size larger.

 More on Growing and Drying Herbs